 A PLUS loan is a non-need based loan.
 Repayment of principal and interest begins 60 days after the loan has been disbursed.
-Parents interested in obtaining this loan must follow the PLUS instructions from the Office of Student Financial Services.
+Parents interested in obtaining this loan must follow the PLUS instructions to apply from the Office of Student Financial Services.
 Students interested in receiving a PLUS loan only must first complete the FAFSA form.

-To apply for a subsidized or unsubsidized loan, submit a FAFSA as soon as possible after January 1, along with any other documentation that is required to the Office of Student Financial Services.
+To apply for a subsidized or unsubsidized loan, submit a FAFSA as soon as possible after the FAFSA opens on the web, along with any other documentation that is required to the Office of Student Financial Services.
 The preference deadline to apply is March 15.
 The Office of Student Financial Services will notify applicants of their eligibility.